graphprotocol/research/specs/data-model.md

 Facts in the the The Graph are tuples of the following fields: *entity*, *attribute*, *value*, *operation* and *transaction*.

 #### 1.3.1.1 Entity
 The entity field is a globally unique ID which identifies the entity.
-This ID is comprised of three parts: a *package ID*, an *entity type* and a *local ID* (which is unique within a specific entity).
+This ID is comprised of three parts: a *subgraph ID*, an *entity type* and a *local ID* (which is unique within a specific entity).

 #### 1.3.1.2 Attribute
 The attribute field is a name which uniquely identifies the attribute.